Health Insurance For

 Q. I have health insurance from my home country.
 Can I use it in place of the Binghamton

 A. Having other health insurance does not automatically allow you to waive the Binghamton University Insurance.
 Your other insurance must meet very strict requirements of the State University of New York.
-Those requirements are found at: http://www2.binghamton.edu/isss/health-insurance/waiverinfo.html.
+Those requirements can be found here.
 Very few international health insurance plans meet these requirements.
 Do not apply for a waiver if your plan does not meet the minimum requirements.
-Deadlines for submitting requests are posted on the ISSS website link noted above.
+Deadlines for submitting requests can be found here.